Requires Python 3.9 or higher

 )

-For a more complex structure, her an L-shape:
+For a more complex structure try an L-shape:

 obj_p = mr0.CustomVoxelPhantom(